zach7815/wordsearch-frontend/Readme.md

 ## General Information
-A simple wordsearch generator that allows teachers to add a selection of words, choose a certain difficulty (size of wordsearch) and generate a worksheet with different headings such as space for students to write their name, the date etc.
+A simple word search generator that allows teachers to add a selection of words, choose a certain difficulty (size of word search) and generate a worksheet with different headings such as space for students to write their name, the date etc.

-The project allows teachers to create wordsearches quickly and with a range of information headers they may want their students to fill in.
+The project allows teachers to create word searchs quickly and with a range of information headers they may want their students to fill in.
 It also provides an answer sheet for teachers to be able to use to quickly mark or provide answers for students as needed.

-I undertook this project namely to provide myself a tool to quickly make a wordsearch worksheet to meet a certain format so I can quickly create worksheets for my future teaching if needed.
+I undertook this project namely to provide myself a tool to quickly make a word search worksheet to meet a certain format so I can quickly create worksheets for my future teaching if needed.
 Additionally, I wanted to learn Typescript in a practical manner so as to advance my programming skills and knowledge.